Kubernetes

 Using --set is a one-and-done sort of edit and gathers all the changes in one location which has nice benefits when scripting your start-up commands, see Appendix B - Using a Configuration File for the alternative option of copying the configuration values to a YAML file and modifying them.

 Start the database using the override options.
-One TE Transaction Engine (TE) and one Storage Manager (SM) will start:
+One Transaction Engine (TE) and one Storage Manager (SM) will start:

 Linux/MacOS